DoD-Platform-One/bigbang/docs/guides/airgap/README.md

     port: 5000
 ```

-If you are using runtime mirroring the new image should be available at the original location on your cluster.
+If you are using runtime mirroring, the new image should be available at the original location on your cluster.